eekcoopuw/jobmon/docsource/architecture.rst

 Components in Guppy
 ===================

-The python packages are currently organized according to the deployment architecture, not by the major noun, although there is strong correlation.
+The Python packages are currently organized according to the deployment architecture, not by the major noun, although there is strong correlation.

 Perhaps components make sense within a deployment unit,